boresh94/mate-academy-github-workflow/README.md

-# mate-academy-github-workfllow
+# mate-academy-github-workflow
-It is my final task for "Git and Terminal module"
+It is my final task for the "Git and Terminal module."